openstad/openstad-docs/technical/api/resource-idea.md

 `DELETE /api/site/:SITE_ID/idea/:IDEA_ID`
 delete one idea

-GET request zijn public, POST is alleen toegankelijk voor admin, de anderen alleen voor admin en de eigenaar
+GET request are public, POST are only accessible to owners or moderators.

-Je kunt aan de GETs query parameters meegeven.
-Die werken als scopes voor Sequelize; dat komt uit de bestaande app.
-Bestaande scopes zijn:
+To include more data there are a few get parameters available:

 `selectRunning`
 `includeArguments`